vzMars/elemental-rock-paper-scissors/README.md

 A game of Rock Paper Scissors where you play against the computer made for The Odin Project

-This game was built using HTML,CSS and JavaScript.
+This game was built using HTML, CSS and JavaScript.

 <img src = "images/homepage.png">